Cinnamon Coffee Cake Recipe

 - Alternate adding the dry ingredients and buttermilk to the wet ingredients.

-- Pour half the batter into your greased and floured pan, then add the cinnamon sugar layer.
+- Pour half the batter into your greased and floured pan, then sprinkle the cinnamon sugar layer over the batter.

 - Add the remaining batter on top and use a knife to smooth (if it gives you a hard time, don’t stress it and just use a knife to swirl the batter and cinnamon together!).